-- 6. (1) Each successful applicant for a Critical Worker Exemption must - - (a) not travel to the Bailiwick if they have any symptoms of Covid-19, no matter how mild - (b) undertake a test for COVID-19 immediately on arrival in the Bailiwick (or as otherwise directed).
-If the result of that test is positive, they must self-isolate in accordance with instructions from the MOH and comply with all other restrictions and requirements imposed by the MOH, - (c) not attend the place of work if they have any symptoms of COVID-19, no matter how mild, - (d) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19, - (e) adhere to good standards of hygiene and respiratory etiquette, - (f) wear a mask within two metres of other people, - (g) if staying overnight, have a confirmed address at which they are staying,
+- 6. (1) Each successful applicant for a Critical Worker Exemption must - - (a) not travel to the Bailiwick if they have any symptoms of Covid-19, no matter how mild, - (b) self-isolate as directed by the MOH, - (c) undertake tests for COVID-19 as directed by MOH.
+If the result of any test is positive, the applicant must self-isolate in accordance with instructions from the MOH and comply with all other restrictions and requirements imposed by the MOH, - (d) not attend the place of work if he or she has any symptoms of COVID-19, no matter how mild, - (d) stop working immediately and withdraw from the workplace if any symptoms of COVID-19, no matter how mild, develop whilst working and arrange for testing for COVID-19,

-- (h) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (i) remain on-island for the duration of their work, and - (j) comply with any direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.
+- (e) adhere to good standards of hygiene and respiratory etiquette, - (f) wear a mask within two metres of other people, - (g) if staying overnight, have a confirmed address at which they are staying, - (h) use only pre-arranged transport where the details of the driver are fully recorded or a hire car to move between the workplace and their place of residence, - (i) remain on-island for the duration of their work, and - (j) comply with any direction given or requirement imposed by the MOH. - (2) Further specific conditions may be imposed in particular cases.